 Some of Stockholm’s most well-known sites are located on the island of Djurgården: especially museums: the Vasa Museum, the Nordic Museum, the Spirit Museum, the ABBA Museum, and Skansen, the world’s first living history museum.
 But unbeknownst to me (and probably most Continue reading “Cemetery 47: Stockholm’s Galärvarvskyrkogården”

 One of Tokyo’s most famous cemeteries is Aoyama Reien, located near Roppongi/Harajuku, is known for many things: it’s large, it has a lot of flowering cherry trees in spring, and it was the first cemetery where foreigners could be laid to Continue reading “Cemetery 28: Tokyo’s Aoyama Reien”

 So when I was at Highgate I picked up a couple of books, one of which was called “31 London Cemeteries to see before you die.”
-Despite the problematic title I found it to be really useful, and it led me to the Old St Pancras Churchyard, which is famous for Continue reading “Cemetery 22: London’s Old St Pancras Churchyard”
+Despite the problematic title I found it to be really useful, and it led me to the Old St Pancras Churchyard, which is famous for Continue reading “Site 22: London’s Old St Pancras Churchyard”

 For the first time on my cemetery tour, I have finally visited a cemetery unlike the others.
 It’s old (the oldest one so far) but is not famous for its monuments.
 In fact, its not famous for anything, but that’s why I like it.